elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ### Settling

+!!! info
-> **_INFO:_** Leave sufficient time for the system to settle, e.g., request TLS certificates from LetsEncrypt, perhaps as much as 20 minutes.
+    Leave sufficient time for the system to settle, e.g., request TLS certificates from LetsEncrypt, perhaps as much as 20 minutes.

 Check if all helm charts succeeded.